 A C in the course indicates that the student has an understanding of the basic concepts in the course.

 A D in the course indicates that the student has not met the minimum expectations of the course.

 The assignments are broken into several categories.
-Within each category, the grade is the average of all the individual assignments.
-The grades are combined in the following proportion:
+The semester grade is calculated according the following percentages: